-The owner has stated that the dwelling has been operated as an STR since 2023 and that there have been no complaints or city code violations.
-Staff's review of City complaint records has not uncovered complaints associated with the property.
+The owner has stated that the dwelling has been operated as an STR since 2018 and that there have been no complaints or city code violations.
+Staff's review of City complaint records has not uncovered complaints associated with the property other than those from 2021 which have been resolved.